 Further information on collecting letters of recommendation, transcripts and other frequently asked questions is available at http://www.ugrad.vcu.edu/apply/nursing/Default.aspx and http://www.nursing.vcu.edu/admissions/faqs.html

 Don’t be discouraged.
-The traditional nursing program is very competitive, with about four applicants for every spot available.
+The traditional nursing program is very competitive.

 Students not accepted into the nursing program have the following options: